 Downloader malware: mitosis in the computer virus world.

 Downloaders do exactly what is supposed by their name.
 The software is often used to download other viruses – or to manipulate your internet usage.
 If you see a message or banner in your browser – it might be downloader malware trying to get a connection from your computer and perform a malicious operation.
-Downloader viruses make your system weaker by stopping your security tools, modifying the registry and networking settings.
+Downloader viruses weaken your system by stopping security tools and modifying the registry and networking settings.

 Having the downloader malware on your computer means having a chance to get any malware on your computer – including ransomware or vandal viruses.